WebAssembly/spec/spectec/test-prose/TEST.md

 1. Let f be the current frame.
 2. Let n be the arity of f.
 3. Assert: Due to validation, there are at least n values on the top of the stack.
+4. Assert: Due to validation, there are at least n values on the top of the stack.
-4. Pop the values val^n from the stack.
+5. Pop the values val^n from the stack.
-5. Assert: Due to validation, a frame is now on the top of the stack.
+6. Assert: Due to validation, a frame is now on the top of the stack.
-6. Pop the current frame from the stack.
+7. Pop the current frame from the stack.
-7. Push the values val^n to the stack.
+8. Push the values val^n to the stack.

 execution_of_RETURN
 1. Pop all values val* from the top of the stack.